cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 - Add an output that updates the name to the desired value `xyz`, while keeping it at the same address (owned by the seller).

-- Add an output of `x` CHI also the seller's address (e.g. which holds the name at the moment).
+- Add an output of `x` XCRC also the seller's address (e.g. which holds the name at the moment).

-- Fund the transaction with her own CHI inputs and add a change output of hers as needed.
+- Fund the transaction with her own XCRC inputs and add a change output of hers as needed.

 - Sign the inputs belonging to her (i.e. all except for the name input).